Instruction: DIY filament dry box – the ANYBOX V2

 Of course, other air-tight boxes can also be used, as already mentioned, please check the dimensions first and adjust the length of the threaded rod and the number of pulleys.

-I have 4 of the linked boxes (IRIS 50L) in operation and I am very satisfied, they are super air-tight and offer enough space for up to 6 rolls.
+I have 4 of the linked boxes (Iris 50L) in operation and I am very satisfied, they are super air-tight and offer enough space for up to 6 filament spools.

 Alternatively, a PTFE tube with an outer diameter of 4 mm (OD4) and an inner diameter of 2 mm (ID2) or an OD5 ID3 tube can also be used.